-Planning a trip to Madrid and looking to truly taste what the city has to offer?
+Planning a trip to Madrid and looking to taste what the city has to offer?
 This small-group tapas tour is designed for food lovers who want more than just a quick snack.
 It promises a leisurely 3.5-hour walk through some of the most iconic parts of Madrid, with plenty of food, wine, and local insights along the way.

 What I like about this experience?
 First, the small group size—a maximum of 12 people—makes it feel personal, and you get plenty of attention from your guide.
 Second, all food and drinks are included in the price, meaning no awkward moments figuring out what to order.